Mazen-Ghanaym/Codeforces-Problems/README.md

   - [Equal Strings on Codeforces](https://codeforces.com/gym/576627/problem/W)

 > [!NOTE]
-> These are not the only problems that i have created there are others    confidential for Competitions Like ECPC, ACPC, and future competitions.
+> These are not the only problems I have created.
+There are additional problems that remain confidential for competitions such as ECPC, ACPC, and other future contests.